+Compliance will be assessed based on discharges from the Costa Mesa Channel.

-This WQBEL applies to dry-weather conditions and wet-weather runoff produced by up to but excluding 0.1 inches of rain.
-Rainfall is measured at the Tustin-Irvine Ranch Rain Gauge Station.
-Demonstrations of attainment of the WQBEL must represent these same conditions.
+This WQBEL applies to dry-weather conditions.
+Dry-weather conditions exclude days with 0.1 inches of rain or more and the following 3 days.
+Rainfall is measured at the Tustin-Irvine Ranch Rain Gauge Station or an alternative station approved by the Executive Officer.
+Demonstrations of compliance with the WQBEL must represent these same conditions.

 Requirements for Offset and Trading Program

-Permittees may elect to carry out an effective Offset and Trading Program designed to eliminate excess selenium loads from point and non-point sources (primarily rising groundwater).
+Permittees may elect to carry out an Offset and Trading Program designed to eliminate excess selenium loads from point and non-point sources (primarily rising groundwater).
 The Offset and Trading Program must be managed to ensure that the net effect on water quality and beneficial uses of continued point source discharges of selenium mitigated by offsets is better than would be expected if the regulated discharge were prohibited altogether.

-Permittees must meet one of the following eligibility requirements to participate in the Offset and Trading Program by demonstrating that:
+Permittees must meet the following eligibility requirements to participate in the Offset and Trading Program by demonstrating that:

-There are no reasonably feasible or practicable treatment technologies available that can achieve compliance with the applicable water quality objective for selenium (i.e., concentrations of 5 µg Se/L in the water column) at the point of discharge.
+There are no reasonably feasible or practicable conventional treatment technologies available that can achieve compliance with the applicable water quality objective for selenium at the point of discharge.

 It is not feasible or practicable to eliminate the discharge because it would pose unreasonable risk to human health, public safety, the natural environment, or cause economic hardship on the surrounding community.

-The discharge is not expected to unreasonably or adversely affect the beneficial uses of the receiving water downstream after the excess selenium load from the discharge is offset by reductions in the selenium load from other discharges.
+The point source discharge that relies on offsets to achieve compliance with the WQBELs is not expected to unreasonably or adversely affect the beneficial uses of the receiving water downstream after the excess selenium load from the discharge is offset by reductions in the selenium load from other discharges.

-The excess selenium load from a discharge shall mean the mass of selenium in the discharge that exceeds the mass of selenium in a discharge of the same volume and duration where the concentration is equal to the CTR-based WQBEL.
+The excess selenium load from a discharge shall mean the mass of selenium in the discharge that exceeds the mass of selenium in a discharge of the same volume and duration where the concentration is equal to the relevant WQBEL.

 The activities occurring under the Offset and Trading Program must offset the Permittees’ estimated discharges of excess selenium plus an amount that accounts for uncertainty in the estimate.
 To account for uncertainty, a factor of safety of 2 must be used to calculate the amount of excess selenium that must be offset for a given discharge.